[Mr Philip Hollobone in the Chair]

 We are now five months away from the exit, and we still do not know what it means for our access to the European common aviation area or international agreements such as the open skies to the US; how it will affect our nine freedoms to fly and air traffic control, including our participation in the Single European Sky regime; and whether the UK will remain part of the UK-Ireland functional airspace block.
 Do those questions not need answering now?

 I share my hon.
 Friend’s concerns.
 We need certainty about what is going on, and we need to ensure that we hear the authentic voice of British business.
 The Government’s use of non-disclosure agreements in some of the discussions taking place between them and industry about certain aspects, especially no-deal preparations, concerns me.
-We are not getting the clarity that need from Ministers and, unfortunately, the hands of business have been tied by NDAs, preventing them from exploring how the worst effects of no-deal can be dealt with.
+We are not getting the clarity that we need from Ministers and, unfortunately, the hands of business have been tied by NDAs, preventing them from exploring how the worst effects of no deal can be dealt with.

 I share some of the concerns of my hon.
 Friend the Member for Wythenshawe and Sale East about planes being grounded, but I want to deal with a couple of other aspects of EASA membership.
 Our debate in Parliament to date has focused on the safety role of EASA, but our participation in EASA is about more than safety certification and standards, although they are important.
 We also need to deal with pilot registration and engineering standards and qualifications.
 I want the UK to remain part of EASA.
 I simply cannot believe that any competent British Government would sanction our departure from that vital body.